SfC Home > Physical Science > Physics >

 Summary

-You can calculate the time it takes an object that is projected downward to reach a given velocity or reach a given distance from the starting point from the equations:
+You can calculate the time it takes an object that is projected downward to reach a given velocity or reach a given displacement from the starting point from the equations:

 t = (v − vi)/g